deficollective/defiscan/src/content/protocols/venus-protocol.md

 # Summary

 Venus Protocol is a lending platform on Binance Smart Chain.
 Users can supply assets to earn yield and borrow against their collateral.
-The protocol is governed by XVS token holders who vote on upgrades and parameter changes through an on-chain governance system with built-in timelocks.
+The protocol is governed by XVS token holders who vote on upgrades and parameter changes through an on-chain _Governance_ system with built-in timelocks.

 # Ratings